All items sold on this website are polyurethane resin replicas, made in USA. No real or natural bone is available on this site.

 Chilla Fox Skull Replica measures 4.9 inches.
-Chilla Fox Skull is museum quality polyurethane cast.
+Chilla Fox Skull Replica is museum quality polyurethane cast.
 2-part skull (separate cranium and jaw).
 Known as South American Gray Fox

 The Chilla Fox, commonly called Raposa in Portuguese, or Zorro in Spanish, are a genus of the family Canidae from South America.

-Despite their name, they are not true foxes, but are a unique canid genus related to wolves and jackals, which some somewhat resemble foxes due to convergent evolution.
+Despite their name, they are not true foxes, but are a unique canid genus related to wolves and jackals, which somewhat resemble foxes due to convergent evolution.

 The Chilla Fox is the most common species, and is known for its large ears and a highly marketable, russet-fringed pelt.
-Pseudalopex griseus.
-From Patagonia Argentina and Chile and the Pacific coast to Ecuador.

 The Chilla Fox is found in the Southern Cone of South America, particularly in Argentina and Chile.
-Its range comprises a stripe, both sides of the Andes Mountain Range between parallels 17 degrees S (northernmost Chile) and 54 degrees S (Tierra del Fuego).

-In Argentina, the South-American gray fox or Chilla Fox inhabits the western semiarid region of the country, from the Andean spurs to meridian South from the Río Grande, the distribution of the fox widens reaching the Atlantic coast.
+In Argentina, the South-American Gray Fox or Chilla Fox inhabits the western semiarid region of the country, from the Andean spurs to meridian South from the Río Grande, the distribution of the fox widens reaching the Atlantic coast.

-The South-American gray fox or Chilla Fox was introduced to the Falkland Islands in the late 1920s early 1930s and is still present in quite large numbers on Beaver and Weddell Islands plus several smaller islands.
+The South-American Gray Fox or Chilla Fox was introduced to the Falkland Islands in the late 1920s early 1930s and is still present in quite large numbers on Beaver and Weddell Islands plus several smaller islands.

 The diet varies in different parts of its range and at different times of year.
 It consists mainly of mammals, birds, arthropods, bird eggs, reptiles, fruit and carrion.